sgorgun/static-methods/README.md

 Implement the other methods in the same way.

-Read [Method invocation](https://docs.microsoft.com/en-us/dotnet/csharp/methods#method-invocation) section, and learn how static methods are invoked.
-Open [ReturningMethodsTests.cs](StaticMethods.Tests/ReturningMethodsTests.cs), navigate to [ReturnInt_ReturnsInteger](StaticMethods.Tests/ReturningMethodsTests.cs#L10) unit test, and find out how _ReturnInt_ method is invoked in the unit test.
+Read the [Method invocation](https://docs.microsoft.com/en-us/dotnet/csharp/methods#method-invocation) section, and learn how static methods are invoked.
+Open [ReturningMethodsTests.cs](StaticMethods.Tests/ReturningMethodsTests.cs), navigate to the [ReturnInt_ReturnsInteger](StaticMethods.Tests/ReturningMethodsTests.cs#L10) unit test, and find out how the _ReturnInt_ method is invoked in the unit test.

 ## Method Parameters

-Read [Passing parameters by value](https://docs.microsoft.com/en-us/dotnet/csharp/methods#passing-parameters-by-value) section from the [Method](https://docs.microsoft.com/en-us/dotnet/csharp/methods) article.
+Read the [Passing parameters by value](https://docs.microsoft.com/en-us/dotnet/csharp/methods#passing-parameters-by-value) section from the [Method](https://docs.microsoft.com/en-us/dotnet/csharp/methods) article.

-Open [PassthroughMethods.cs](StaticMethods/PassthroughMethods.cs) file, and implement the methods from the table below.
+Open the [PassthroughMethods.cs](StaticMethods/PassthroughMethods.cs) file, and implement the methods from the table below.

 | Method Name        | Return Type | Parameter Name   | Parameter Type  |
 |--------------------|-------------|------------------|-----------------|